JeremiahKaren/35percent.github.io/_posts/2016-06-18-southwark-blasted-by-local-government-ombudsman.md

 ![](http://35percent.org/img/FINALDECISION.png)

-In making her [judgement](http://www.lgo.org.uk/decisions/housing/other/14-019-995) th35% Campaign update: At fault and unjust - Southwark slammed by Ombudsmane Ombudsman found that Southwark had -
+In making her [judgement](http://www.lgo.org.uk/decisions/housing/other/14-019-995) the Ombudsman found that Southwark had -

  * failed to make an advanced payment of compensation to the leaseholder, as required to by compulsory purchase order (CPO) law, preventing the leaseholder from rehousing himself[^1].
  * failed to offer any alternative accommodation, also required by CPO law[^2].